Advances in Conservation

 Students will have reading to do to prepare for each seminar.
 They will also need to work hard summarising the information provided in each session for the briefs.
 Finally, they will need to spend significant time working on their individual topic for the in-depth report.
 This will require a lot of reading and detailed research.

-I will then hold regular tutorials and drop in sessions for students working on their in-depth reports.
+I will hold regular tutorials and drop in sessions for students working on their in-depth reports.
+They do not need to attend all tutorials but can book in when they have work to discuss.

 Lectures will introduce the course and assessments and will introduce each of the seminar topics (giving the broader context).

-I will timetable a time and place for students to meet to discuss their in-depth reports.
+I will timetable a time and place for students to meet to prepare for the seminars (working on presentations or other exercises).
 I will be available during the time and drop in from time to time to facilitate discussion if it is helpful.

 - Literacy - Proficiency in reading and writing through a variety of media